S-400 missile system: Iran

 In June 2019 some Iranian officials expressed interest in procuring the S-400 missile system to further improve its defense capabilities along with the previously purchased S-300PMU2.
 Russia stated at the time it was ready to sell the S-400 system to Iran if an official request was made.
+In November 2024, Davood Sheikhian, deputy for operations of the IRGC Aerospace Force, stated that Iran never requested the S-400 systems, and that Iran's current capabilities were far superior to them, additionally stating that Iran is actively using the S-300.
+This is in contradiction both to reports from Iran's media outlets addressing its attempts to acquire the S-400, and to other reports of the disabling of all active S-300 systems belonging to Iran during Israeli airstrikes.
+An Iranian lawmaker said on 23 September 2025 that S-400s are being supplied to Iran "in significant numbers".

 Egypt

 In February 2017 Sergey Chemezov, CEO of Rostec, stated that Egypt was interested in the S-400 air defense system.
 He explained that Russia offered to sell Egypt either the Antey-2500 or S-400.
 According to Chemezov, the negotiations were delayed due to Egypt's financial issues.

 Iraq

 In February 2018 Iraqi Minister of Foreign Affairs Ibrahim al-Jaafari confirmed ongoing rumors that his country had shown interest in the S-400 and that negotiations with Russia were underway.
 In May 2019 Iraq's ambassador to Russia, Haidar Mandour Hadi, said the Iraqi government had decided to procure the S-400 air defense system.